-TEP is making electric vehicle ownership more convenient and affordable for homeowners by offering rebates to residential customers who install a qualified EV charger in their home.
-These rebates help promote cleaner energy and cleaner air to benefit our environment and the community.
+TEP is making electric vehicle ownership more convenient and affordable for homeowners by offering a rebate on the purchase of a qualified electric vehicle charger (EVC) for installation in their home.
+These rebates help reduce carbon emissions to promote cleaner air that benefits the environment and our community.

-To receive the EVC rebate, TEP customers must:
+To qualify for the TEP rebate, residents must:

-- Provide proof of purchase and installation of the EVC along with the EVC serial and model numbers
+- Provide proof of purchase that includes the charger serial and model number

-* Rebates apply to EVCs installed during the current program year of Jan.
+Rebates apply to EVCs installed during the current calendar year of Jan.
 1 through Dec.
-31. Incentives are subject to the availability of funding.
+31, 2021.
+Incentives are subject to the availability of funding.
 This program is subject to change or expire without notice.
 Full rebate details are available on the Electric Vehicle Charger Program Application Form.